ymolists/website/src/routes/docs/develop/vscode-desktop-support.md

 # {title}

-**This feature is currently in preview.** If you prefer to develop in your local VS Code, we've got you covered thanks to VS Code desktop support.
+> **Please note:** VS Code Desktop Support is currently in preview If you experience any issues, or have feedback, please [get in touch](https://www.gitpod.io/support).

-Keep your local settings<sup>1</sup> **and** benefit from Gitpod's high-spec servers & automated prebuilds.
-As you would expect, your code continues to stay in an ephemeral Gitpod workspace which keeps each of your projects nicely isolated from one another.
+With VS Code Desktop Support, you can keep your local IDE configurations<sup>1</sup> **and** benefit from Gitpod's high-spec servers & automated prebuilds.
+As you would expect, your code executes in an ephemeral Gitpod workspace which keeps each of your projects nicely isolated from one another.

 To get started: